ChrisMKiernan/ECE281_CE1/README.md

 ## Analysis
 This waveform maches perfectly with the truth table created above, where the F function only outputs "one" when the following values are true: A'BC + AB'C' + AB'C + ABC

+## Documentation
+Received EI from Capt Silva regarding version of GitHub and the functionality of git push